Last updated on January 31st, 2019

 If you own your own business, you probably have created a brand to set yourself apart from your competition.
-In order to protect that brand, you can register a trademark with the United States Patent and Trademark Office (USPTO).
+In order to protect that brand, you should register your name and logo with the United States Patent and Trademark Office (USPTO).

 What Is a Trademark?